LuxenDM/Neoloader/readme.txt

 	For me, Neoloader took ~550ms to "set up", and ~480ms to load with no other Neoloader-compatible plugins installed.
 	Almost all of this time is actually taken by the standard game interface launching, however; when using a patched version of barebones_if and MultiUI, it only took ~70ms for the game to launch.

+	Additionally, in a system where there are >100 plugins, the game's loading time only increased up by about three seconds.
+Again, almost all of that time is from those external plugins; Neoloader itself requires a very small amount of time to set up its environment.

 What is the performance hit in-game for using Neoloader?